-The Group held cash and cash equivalents of \$1,209,581,000 at 31 March 2022 (2021: \$988,058,000), and this represents its maximum credit exposures on these assets.
-Short-term bank deposits and cash at bank are held with bank and financial institution counterparties which are rated A3 to Aa1 based on Moody's ratings.
-The cash with AGD under Centralised Liquidity Management are placed with regulated financial institutions.
+The Group held cash and cash equivalents of \$1,578,453,000 at 31 March 2023 (2022: \$1,209,581,000), and this represents its maximum credit exposures on these assets.
+Short-term fixed deposits and cash at bank are held with bank and financial institution counterparties which are rated A3 to Aa1 based on Moody's ratings.
+The cash with AGD under Centralised Liquidity Management, and with custodian bank are placed with reputable and regulated financial institutions.

 Impairment on cash and cash equivalents has been measured on the 12-months expected loss basis and reflects the short maturities of the exposures.
 The Group considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
-The amount of allowance on cash and cash equivalents is negligible.
+The amount of allowance on cash and cash equivalents in negligible.

-Liquidity risk
+B. Liquidity risk